tom-mi/iBrew/README.md

 ## News

 __Please post links, information or help on interfacing with smarthome controllers software in the issues!
-There are too many out there for me to test and write guides for them all!__
+There are too many out there for me to test and write guides for them all!__, if you are a plugin coder or scripter and you do not have an iKettle or Smarter Coffee, __just simulate one!__

+* Simulates iKettle 2.0 ```ibrew dump coffee relay out:GOD,in:32```
+* Simulates Smarter Coffee machine ```ibrew dump kettle relay out:GOD,in:14 ```

 [The iKettle, the Eleven-Hour Struggle to Make a Cup of Tea, and Why It Was All About Data, Analytics and Connecting Things Together](https://medium.com/mark-rittman/the-story-behind-the-ikettle-the-eleven-hour-struggle-to-make-a-cup-of-tea-and-why-it-was-all-769144d12d7#.h62foolse)